ZiangZhao1227/country-pedia/README.md

 Fork this repo, then clone the **fork** to your machine and start working on it.
 You can open a pull request as soon as possible (no need to wait until finished)
 For styling, you can use whatever css solution you want: css, scss, Material UI, etc.
 You need to install the css library yourself.
-Make sure to use node-sass version 4.14.1 if you want to use scss
+Make sure to use node-sass version 4.14.1 if you want to use scss (using other version may break the app, so switch to the above version in that case)

 ### Step 1